Chelsea starlet Broja joins Southampton on season-long loan

 “They’ve got a good history and they play in the best league in the world, so it’s amazing for a young player to experience it, be in and around a Premier League team, and learn and develop from the older players, the staff and everyone here.
 It’s a very good opportunity.”

-Southampton boss Ralph Hasenhüttl added on Borja's arrival: “Armando is a very talented player who we were impressed by last season.
+Southampton boss Ralph Hasenhüttl added on Broja's arrival: “Armando is a very talented player who we were impressed by last season.

 “He is young, but he comes now with a full season of experience in senior football with a good team, and he brings a lot of qualities that can help us.